Hamilton-App-Dev/Landing-Site/README.md

 This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

+## Notes:

+- mdx files are for static non complex blog files and more

 ## Learn more

 To learn more about the technologies used in this site template, see the following resources: